Mobile vs Stationary Concrete Batching Plant: 7 Questions Before You Choose

 Project duration also affects the choice.

-For a long-term project, a stationary concrete batching plant may be more reasonable.
-It usually needs more site preparation, but it is more suitable for stable daily production after installation.
+For a long-term project or continuous concrete supply, a stationary concrete batching plant is usually more practical.
+It takes more preparation at the beginning, but it is better for stable daily production and long-term operation.

 3. Is Your Concrete Demand Stable Every Day?